On the geometric P=W conjecture: Introduction

-\begin{conjecture} Let $\cX$ be a maximally unipotent good minimal dlt degeneration of compact hyper-K\"{a}hler manifolds over $\C((t))$.
-Then, the dual complex of the special fibre of $\cX$ is homeomorphic to $\P^n(\C)$. \end{conjecture}
+We postpone to \cref{preliminaries}, \cref{alternativeproofindiscretelyvalued} and \cref{alternativeproofdiscretevalued2} the explanation of all the attributes of these degenerations.
+Here, we just observe that \cref{intro:degenerationhyperkahler} suggests a relation of the geometric P=W conjecture with the following conjecture about dual complexes of hyper-K\"{a}hler manifolds:

-The proofs of Theorems \ref{thm intro P=W} and \ref{thm intro P=W slr} suggest also that it could be convenient to think of $\mathcal{D}(\partial M_G)$ in the diagram \ref{conjKNPS} as an essential skeleton, hence a set of valuations.
-In fact, this idea is compatible with the expectation of a correspondence between valuations on the Betti moduli space and directions in the Hitchin base, which is conjectured in~\cite[\S 1.1]{KatzarkovNollPanditEtAl2015}.
+\begin{conjecture} Let $\cX$ be a maximally degenerate good minimal dlt degeneration of compact hyper-K\"{a}hler manifolds.
+Then the dual complex of the special fibre of $\cX$ is (PL-)homeomorphic to $\P^n(\C)$. \end{conjecture}